DeFi Technologies Inc.: DeFi Technologies' Wholly-Owned Subsidiary Valour Inc., Bitcoin Suisse AG, and STOXX Launch the 1Valour STOXX Bitcoin Suisse Digital Asset Blue Chip ETP

 The 1Valour STOXX Bitcoin Suisse Digital Asset Blue Chip ETP is uniquely structured to track the performance of the STOXX Digital Asset Blue Chip X Index.
 This index offers exposure to leading assets within the broader STOXX Digital Asset Blue Chip Index, specifically those trading on Xetra.
 The ETP employs a rule-based passive index methodology, meticulously designed to encompass a comprehensive spectrum of the cryptocurrency market.

-Assets are classified into sectors such as Cryptocurrency, General Purpose Smart Contract Platform, Decentralized Finance.
+Assets are classified into sectors such as Cryptocurrency, General Purpose Smart Contract Platform, Decentralized Finance (DeFi), Utility, and Culture, using the Bitcoin Suisse Global Crypto Taxonomy (GCT).
 The selection of assets is based on a rigorous multi-step process aimed at identifying the most influential and representative assets in each sector.
 This selection is re-evaluated quarterly, ensuring the ETP remains reflective of the dynamic digital asset market.

 "With a maximum weighting limit of 30% for each underlying crypto, the new 1Valour STOXX Bitcoin Suisse Digital Asset Blue Chip ETP serves as the perfect tool for entering the crypto world with just one position in your portfolio," adds Marco Infuso, Chief Sales Officer at Valour.
 "It can be used as a kind of satellite approach in an institutional portfolio and is ideal as a monthly savings plan solution for retail customers."